joohong89/weather-app/README.md

 * Add visualisation for rainfall predictions for next few days
 * Compare rainfall (or other parameters) of two locations
 * Have separate `.env.prod` files
-* Config file to store things like toast delay etc.
 * Localisation to prevent hardcoding words/sentences into page
 * Update images (crop and resize with MS Paint ... )